frappe/books_docs/docs/inventory/serial-number.md

 # Serial Number

-With a Serial Number, you can keep track of individual serialised items.
+if an Item is serialized, a Serial Number record is maintained for each quantity of that Item.
+This information helps to track the location of the Serial Number.
-The Serial Number status will tell you its current inventory status.
+The Serial Number status will tell you its current Inventory status.

-## Enable Serial Number
+## Enable Serial Numbers

-The Serial Number feature needs to be enabled first by checking the Enable Serial Number. option under [Inventory Settings](/inventory/settings)
+The Serial Number feature needs to be enabled first by checking the Enable Serial Number option under [Inventory Settings](/inventory/settings)

 To navigate to the list of Serial Numbers, open [Quick Search](/miscellaneous/search)